-A. The Potential Advantages of Index Fund Stewardship
+A. The Promise of Index Fund Stewardship and the Value-Maximization View

-The large and growing ownership of corporate equity by index funds-and the Big Three in particular-provides those funds with significant power and influence over public companies.
-In particular, we discuss several characteristics of index funds that the leaders of the Big Three and other supporters of index fund stewardship have highlighted as important: (i) the large and growing stakes that the Big Three own in publicly traded companies; (ii) the inability of index funds to exit poorly-performing companies, rather than trying to fix their governance problems; and (iii) the long-term focus of index funds.
+The leaders of the Big Three have expressed the view that their power and influence have significant potential benefits for corporate governance, because of three characteristics that index funds share: (i) their large and growing stakes in publicly traded companies; (ii) their inability to exit poorly-performing companies, rather than trying to fix their governance problems; and (iii) their long-term focus.
+Below we discuss each of these factors in turn.